How to tell if a burn can be treated at home or if it’s more serious

 - Any burn bigger than the size of your hand

-Did you know the most effective way to cool down a minor burn is with running the burn under cool water rather than ice?
+Did you know the most effective way to cool down a minor burn is with running the burn under cold water rather than ice?